cforbes1/Go-SQLMock-Test-Example/README.md

 }
 ```

-You can refer to the actual mysqlstore_test.go file for the complete code!
+You can refer to the actual `store_test.go` file for the complete code!